FarabyKhan/B12-A5-Emergency-Hotline/readme.md

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
   Ans: The difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**
    are:
      1.getElementById : It is used for select/retrieve an HTML element in the web page by the elements id name.
+But one id can't be use more then 1 time by this method.

-     2.getElementsByClassName : It is used for select/retrieve HTML elements in the web page by the elements class name but it .
+     2.getElementsByClassName : It is used for select/retrieve HTML elements in the web page by the elements class name and multiple element named by the same class name can be use by this method.

+     3.querySelector: It is use for select/retrieve the specific element like id, class, tag etc by using the CSS selectors.
+It select the first item that are targeted.

+     4.querySelectorAll: It more like querySelector but it target the all element named by it.

 2. How do you **create and insert a new element into the DOM**?

+  Ans: To create and insert a new element into the DOM we have to use the document.createElement() method.
+The element would be anything but we have to pass the tag name we want to create as a string.
+Then we can add contents, class whatever you want to this new element before inserting it into the DOM.

+  Ex: const newElement = document.createElement('h1')

+  newElement.textContent = 'This is my header.';

 3. What is **Event Bubbling** and how does it work?

+  Ans: It is a process of DOM that when a element is triggered by event and this element traverse it's parent element and then it's parent's parent like grand parent and go on until it reached the root element.
+Then it traverse back to it's original position.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?

+  Ans: It is a technique for handling event where a single even listener is attached to a parent element to manage event triggered by it's child element.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?

+    Ans: The difference between preventDefault() and stopPropagation() methods are:

+      1.preventDefault(): It is a method of DOM that prevents the web browser default action in a certain event.

+      2.stopPropagation() : It is a method of the Event interface that prevents further propagation of the current event in the capturing and bubbling phases.

 ---